 What About Screen Resolution?

 Resolutions determine how beautiful the screen can display.
 If the monitor has higher resolutions the picture it display will look clear and beautiful.
-On the other hand, picture displayed by monitor with lower resolution look grainy.
-Majority of gaming monitors available at the market come with one of the three resolutions:
+On the other hand, the picture displayed by the monitor with lower resolution looks grainy.
+The majority of gaming monitors available at the market come with one of the three resolutions:

 - FHD (1920 x 1080)